saswatijena/aws-dva-c02-notes/serverless-computing.md

 ### API Gateway stages for testing deployed code
 - logical reference, that references the lifecycle stage of api (eg. dev, prod, v3 etc)
 - each stage has a unique invoke url
 - **stage variables** are key value pair to change the behaviour of api (dynamic deployments)

-### api request and response transformations
+### API request and response transformations
-- can transform api request and response using paramter mapping
+- can transform http request and response using **parameter mapping**
 - request transformation : change header, query string or request path
 - response transformation : change the header or status code of an api response

-### api gateway caching and throttling
+### API Gateway caching and throttling
 - caches responses for specified TTL (5 mins default), improves performance and latency
 - throttling is to prevent your gateway from being overwhelemed with too many requests.
-10K requests per second oer regions, 5k max concurrent requests across all api's per region.
+10K requests per second per region, 5k max concurrent requests across all api's per region.
 429 too many error, you can request to increase the limit

- - Cloud watch - Everything is logged to cloud watch for eg. api calls, latencies and errors.
- - is serverless - low cost and scales automatically
+## X-Ray
+- is a tool which helps developers analyze and debug **distributed applications**
+- provides a service map which is visual representation of app
+- you can use x-ray with aws services or also integrate with your apps written java, node, etc and it will monitor you api calls
+- x-ray agent must be **installed** on ec2 instance. use sdk to **instrument** your application to send traces to x-ray
+- x-ray sdk gathers information from request and response headers, the code in your application and metadata about the aws resources on which it runs and sends this trace data to x-ray eg. incoming http requests, error codes, latency data.
+- reports on latency, http status code and errors
+- needs **x-ray sdk** (for instrumentation) and **x-ray deamon**
+- x-ray deamon needs to be installed on EC2 instances or on prem server or elastic beanstalk.
+But containers, install x-ray deamon in its own docker container on your ECS cluster along side your app
+- **annotations**
+    - when instrumenting your app you can record additional information about requests by using annotations
+    - they are user-defined key value pairs
+    - allow you to group related traces, filter or search using the key values